LYNDA CHELDELIN FELL, Founding partner

 DEANA MARTIN, Program Director

-With over 26 years as a pharmaceutical professional, Deana Martin’s innovative and critical thinking skills provided a solid foundation for her experience in corporate training, clinical research and international project management.
+With over 26 years as a business professional, Deana innovative and critical thinking skills provided a solid foundation for her experience in corporate training, clinical research and international project management.
 After her only two children died in a car accident in 2011, Deana focused her passion on the bereavement field.
-Certified in peer grief support, Deana’s extensive background is augmented by her interest in psychology, organizational behavior, public speaking.
-She is now an ordained minister, author, and national grief educator.
+Certified in peer grief support, Deana’s extensive background is augmented by her interest in psychology and organizational behavior.
+She is an ordained minister, author, and national grief educator.